ThunderQuoteTeam/PaynowQR/README.md

 # PaynowQR
 Singapore Paynow QR generator for node.js and javascript.
+Works on both browser and nodejs.

 # Usage Instructions

-**On node.js**
+**On nodejs**

 Install via npm
 ```